koriaf/ausdigital-nry/docs/1.0/index.md

 The `ac_code` partially defines the protocol for accessing the record referenced in the `hoc_detail` attribute.
 The meaning of the `ac_code` is dependent on the `network`.
 In other words, the `ac_code` is interpreted in the context of the `network`.

-Because the network is a business identifier URN, the `ac_code` interpretation context can be determined by DCP query...
+Because the network is a business identifier URN, the `ac_code` interpretation context can be determined by DCP query.

-If the `network` is the URN of the notary, the DCP lookup of RECORD_ACCESS_PROTOCOL MUST return `ausdigital-nry/1` or higher version.
+If the `network` is the URN of the notary, the DCP lookup of `RECORD_ACCESS_PROTOCOL` MUST return `ausdigital-nry/1` or higher version.
 Otherwise they can be anything (including undefined).

 If the DCP document type / process type of the `hoc_header` list item's `network` is `ausdigital-nry/1`, then the allowable value of `ac_code` are: